 George formally disabuses Joe of the notion that Steve would be willing, under any circumstances, to accept a job from Joe, after what Joe has done to him.
 Although Joe acts as though this is surprising to him, on the surface, the audience seems to realize that Joe knows Steve would never accept the offer, and that Joe is merely offering it to Steve as a gesture of generosity—one that makes Joe seem like the bigger, and not guilty, man.

 Kate comes outside again and finally convinces George to stay for dinner and get on the midnight train instead; George seems ready to agree, and, looking at Joe with a kinder eye, says Joe has not changed at all over the years.
-Kate jumps in to say that Joe hasn’t been sick at all for fifteen years, and immediately George wonders about the time Joe called in sick, to the plan, the night of the production of the faulty parts.
-George corrects Joe and Kate, saying Joe was sick, once, and though Joe and Kate attempt to cover their tracks, saying that had forgotten about that single incident, George is once again suspicious that Joe and Kate are lying.
+Kate jumps in to say that Joe hasn’t been sick at all for fifteen years, and immediately George wonders about the time Joe called in sick the night of the production of the faulty parts.
+George corrects Joe and Kate, saying Joe was sick once, and though Joe and Kate attempt to cover their tracks, saying that they had forgotten about that single incident, George is once again suspicious that Joe and Kate are lying.

 Kate then screams to Joe and Chris that Chris has to understand something: if Larry is dead, then Joe “killed” him, and “God doesn’t allow fathers to kill their sons.”
 At this, Kate runs inside, distraught, and Chris realizes that Joe probably had something to do with the production of the faulty parts.
 Joe says, meekly, once again, that Larry never flew a P-40, the plane into which the defective parts went, but Chris presses him, and finally Joe confesses that he did give the OK order to produce the faulty parts and ship them, and that he did so to save the business, because he was worried about losing the government contract.

-Joe’s revelation, that he sped up the production of the faulty parts because he did not want to lose the government contract because he did not want to harm the family business and, by extension, his family—these are sensible reasons in the abstract, but they are used, here, to describe a monstrous act.
+Joe’s revelation that he sped up the production of the faulty parts because he did not want to lose the government contract and harm the family business and, by extension, his family—these are sensible reasons in the abstract, but they are used here to describe a monstrous act.
 Joe is responsible not just for the deaths of the pilots—he is responsible for ruining the life of a man, Steve, who deserved some but not all the blame heaped on him.

 Chris can’t believe that his father is responsible for the murder of 21 pilots, and though Joe keeps arguing that he’s not responsible for Larry’s death, Chris is too horrified by his father’s actions to believe anything he says anymore.
 Chris tells his father, as the act ends, that as he (Chris) was out nearly dying in wartime to protect his country, his own father was selling bad parts to the army that ended up killing soldiers.
 Chris is devastated by this news, tearful and enraged.